er-hiba/Learn2Code/README.md

 ♡ [Quadratic_Equation](https://github.com/er-hiba/Quadratic_Equation.git) : is a program that solves a quadratic equation.
 ♡ [Tax_Eligible](https://github.com/er-hiba/Tax_Eligible.git) : is a program that determines tax eligibility based on age and gender.
 ♡ [VAT_Price](https://github.com/er-hiba/VAT_Price.git) : is a program that calculates the total price (with VAT) of a product.
 ♡ [Month_Days](https://github.com/er-hiba/Month_Days.git) : is a program that determines the days in a specified month.
+♡ [Next_Ten](https://github.com/er-hiba/Next_Ten.git) : is a program that prints the next 10 numbers, starting from the user-input integer.